 Three map plates show areas of landslide susceptibility and outlines of landslides mapped within the city limits of Colorado Springs.
 It is not site specific.
-The intent is to provide map coverages that will aid ongoing city planning, allow for general-public information, disclosure and education.
-The accompanying booklet includes a digital elevation map, generalized geology map, cross sections and GIS imagery project examples.
-Shapefiles are not included.
-32 pages, 3 color plate (Scale 1:24,000).
+The maps provide coverage that aids ongoing city planning and addresses general public information, disclosure, and education.
+The accompanying booklet includes a digital elevation map, generalized geology map, cross sections, and GIS imagery project examples.
+GIS shapefiles are not included.
+32 pages, 3 color plates (Scale 1:24,000).
 Digital PDF download.
 MS-42

 From the Introduction: